Small Closet Organization

 Tip: Fit a dresser underneath your hanging storage so you have plenty of drawer space.

-- Over the door shoe organizer bags are great not just for storing shoes, but also for storing rolled socks, t-shirts, gloves, hats and more.
+- Over-the-door shoe organizer bags are great for storing.
+Plus, they're excellent for storing rolled socks, t-shirts, gloves, hats and more.

-- Use over the door hooks for hanging jackets or planning tomorrow’s outfit.
+- Use Over-the-door hooks for hanging jackets or tomorrow’s outfit.

 - Hang a pantry organizer on the back of your closet door for storing small accessories.